Prescription weight loss that puts you first

 “Targeting all four aspects of weight loss at the same time helps patients achieve lasting results,” says Dr. Primack.

-How much weight you’ll lose with the Hers program will depend on a few factors, like the medication you’re prescribed and your starting weight.
-Lifestyle changes, like increased physical activity, can also help support your weight loss goals.
+How much weight you’ll lose with the Hers program will depend on a few factors, like the medication you’re prescribed and your commitment to treatment.
+Lifestyle changes, like increased physical activity, can also go a long way toward supporting your weight loss goals.

 When it comes to finding the right medication for you, Dr. Primack has some advice.